 Driving into Farmington from the south, the terrain changes character around Bloomfield.
 The hills take on a gray-green color — the Mancos Shale outcropping and weathering at the surface.
 The soil is dark gray to olive in cut areas, with a greasy texture when wet that tells you immediately what you are dealing with.
 In residential areas, you see the evidence before you see the foundation: driveways that have humped up, sidewalks that have cracked and heaved, garage floors that are not flat.
 The pattern repeats throughout the Farmington, Aztec, and Bloomfield area.

-Mancos Shale heave — the most severe and most consistently misdiagnosed foundation hazard in New Mexico.
-Treating heave as settlement leads to repairs that fail or make conditions worse.
+Misdiagnosis risk — This is the most consistently misdiagnosed foundation environment in New Mexico.
+Piers installed into actively heaving soil do not fix the problem.
+In some configurations they make it worse.
 Evaluation must establish which mechanism is active before any repair is specified.
+Swell potential testing is the starting point.

 Farmington · Aztec · Bloomfield · Kirtland · Flora Vista · Cedar Hill · Fruitland · Upper Fruitland · La Plata · Blanco · Navajo Dam · Nageezi · Shiprock · Gallup · Church Rock · Thoreau · Crownpoint · Grants · Milan · Lybrook · Counselor · Laguna · Laguna Pueblo · Acoma Pueblo · San Rafael · Prewitt · Bluewater · Rehoboth · Tohatchi · Twin Lakes · Yah-ta-hey · Zuni